Birding Tour India: The Northwest – Lions and Desert Birding in Gujarat

 After a final morning birding in the Little Rann of Kutch, maybe bettering our views of some of the above birds including from a boat trip on Nalsarovar Lake, we will transfer to Ahmedabad, where we will arrive in the evening.
 We will take our final group evening meal of the trip together and try and decide on a bird and mammal of the trip; it won’t be an easy task!

 Day 14.
 Departure from Ahmedabad

-There may be time for an optional city tour, depending on your international departure, as the tour concludes here, unless you will join us on our Northeast India tour.
+There may be time for an optional city tour to see historical sites such as the Adalaj Stepwell and the Hutheesing Jain Temple (cost not included), depending on your international departure, as the tour concludes.

 The 2016 Northern India Birding Ecotours trip was everything I had hoped for and more.
 As a novice both when it came to Asian birds and Indian travel, the trip couldn’t have been better.
 Andy Walker, our guide, was brilliant at finding the expected birds and some amazing rarities and getting us good looks.
 I managed close to 400 lifers combined with Fatehpur Sikri, the Taj Mahal, some fascinating glimpses of rural India and a spectacular time in the Himalayan foothills.
 Our driver, van, train travel and hotels were all comfortable and worked like clockwork.
 Thanks for the trip of a lifetime.

 Hume Martin — Toronto, Canada